battle-tactics-strategies

 The Diverse Geography of the Holy Land

 The Holy Land—roughly corresponding to modern-day Israel, Palestine, Jordan, Lebanon, and Syria—presents a compact but dramatically varied landscape.
 Within a few days' march, a crusader army could transition from the humid Mediterranean coast to arid desert, from fertile river valleys to rugged highlands.
 This diversity forced the Templars to develop a flexible approach to strategy, logistics, and combat.
-Understanding each terrain type was essential for survival and success.
+Understanding each terrain type was not optional; it was the difference between survival and annihilation.
+The order's success in maintaining a presence in the Levant for nearly two centuries stemmed directly from their ability to read the land and adapt accordingly.

 Mountainous Regions